Social Impact Scholars

 - Going on local field trips to businesses, arts events and political meetings that focus on impact.

 We will be allowing self-nomination in the Fall based on available spots, and following an interview process.
-More details to come later in the summer.
+For more details, please contact Dr. Eric Ronis, email@example.com.